Subscribe

 Why does Tone-Pearls Records prefer vinyl records to CD?

-Vinyl record is a carrier of mechanical analogue recording of natural sounds.
-This definition of vinyl record may explain our preference: they are the only available carrier of mechanical analogue recording.
+The vinyl record is a medium of mechanical analogue recording of natural sounds.
+This definition of vinyl record may explain our preference: they are the only available medium of mechanical analogue recording.

 Are 180g virgin vinyl records better than normal records?